paramireze/paramireze.github.io/_posts/2018-07-16-run-commuting.markdown

 {% endhighlight %}

-Much of my life choices are modeled after others who have inspired me.
+Much of my life choices are modeled after those who have inspired me.
 There is a community of cyclist who enjoy going on weekend adventures such as bike camping.
 My favorite is the disco party in the elroy sparta bike tunnel.
 People would load up disco equipment on their cargo bikes and party away